 for more details and ideas when making your own summer Jar!

 Our original Summer Theme Day had a Summer Jar listed under “For Fun” and it was very basic.
 The printable I offered there had a mere 14 ideas on it.
-For the summer of 2013 I updated the Summer Jar and made it into something MUCH BIGGER and for 2014, 2015 and 2016 I added a new lists!
-I hope these ideas help bust boredom during summer vacation and that they encourage creativity, physical activity and plan old fun!
+For the summer of 2013 I updated the Summer Jar and made it into something MUCH BIGGER and for 2014, 2015, 2016, 2017 and 2018 I added a new lists!
+In 2019 I changed it a bit by colour coding the activities due to a busy family schedule.
+I hope these ideas help bust boredom during summer vacation and that they encourage creativity, physical activity and plain old fun!

 I post photos of the new Summer Jar activities on Facebook and Instagram so check there to see how this project has worked out for our family!